palewire/first-python-notebook/docs/filter/index.rst

     my_prop = 'PROPOSITION 064- MARIJUANA LEGALIZATION.
 INITIATIVE STATUTE.'

 In the next cell we will ask pandas to narrow down our list of committees to just those that match the proposition we're interested in.
-We will create a filter expression that looks like this: :code:`committee_list.prop_name == my_prop`, and place it between two flat brackets following the variable we want to filter.
-Place the following code in the next open cell in your notebook.
+We will create a filter expression that looks like this: :code:`committee_list.prop_name == my_prop`, and place it between two flat brackets following the DataFrame we wish to filter.

 .. code-block:: python